NOTE: Analysis is mixed in with the relation of

 Ben is trying to get Audrey to serve as a spokesperson for the project to stop Ghostwood development and enter Miss Twin Peaks, but she puts him off in her eagerness to catch Wheeler.
 It's a normal scene until, as she runs off, Ben is left calling, "Audrey, Audrey, Audrey...", and then hears the ringing noise and turns to it.
 The same ringing noise that has been heard by Ben and Beverly in The Return.

-Ruth's arm and body rest against straw-like, dead grass in the field, while in the picture her arm rests against earth with only a very little grass.
+Ruth's arm and body rest against straw-like, dead grass in the field in the scene in which she was found, while in Albert's photo her arm rests against earth with only a very little grass.
 Also, the formation of the numbers of the coordinates in the pic and in the field are slightly different.
-I would strike this up to being a continuity error except that in the picture it looks like under the 48 a bad photoshop job has been done on her arm in painting a beige flesh tone.
+One could explain this away as being a continuity error except that in the picture it looks like under the 48 a bad photoshop job has been done on her arm in painting a beige flesh tone.
 If I saw that outside of The Return, I would wonder if the original numbers had been painted out and replaced with new ones.
+Maybe we are supposed to wonder if they have been, but we also know from the original scene that the numbers were 48.

 Just as we'd observed Diane seeing a woodsman reversed from what Gordon and Albert had seen, though we saw Diane also observing a woodsman get into the detective's car, Diane instead says she saw one getting out of the car.
 We are uncertain what exactly she saw as we know we have cause to not trust her.
 She also doesn't press the issue, as if, despite what we saw her seeing, she's uncertain of everything.
 Maybe she doesn't know what she saw.

-Then Gordon reveals he is only now remembering what he had seen in the vortex.
+Then Gordon reveals he is only now remembering what he had experienced in the vortex.

 Bill Hastings he couldn't remember what had happened, and what memories he did relate were a confused jumble.
 It seems very usual to forget parts of what one has seen when confronting this other realm.